Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: PINN based on CBS

 Use input N sampling points $\left( \textbf{x},t+\Delta t \right)^{j}$ to obtain $p_{a}^{j}$. $\Delta p_{a}^{j}$ can be calculated by Eq. \eqref{eq2.10}.
 To make the network satisfy the governing equations, the loss function in the $p$'s network is defined as follows:

 where $\alpha^{p}$ is a weighting coefficient. $L_{Prior}^{p}$ and $L_{eqns}^{p}$ are computed as

-Here, $L_{Prior}^{p}$ represents the loss between the prior information and the predicted data and $L_{eqns}^{p}$ denotes the total residual of the N–S equations.
+where $L_{Prior}^{p}$ represents the loss between the prior information and the predicted data and $L_{eqns}^{p}$ denotes the total residual of the N-S equations.
 Note that we use $p_{0}$ instead of $p_{b}$ as the target result.
 This is also a common practice in the finite element method.
 Boundary conditions or known conditions replace the original data in the calculation process rather than after the calculation, which can obtain higher accuracy.
 Note that only $p_{a}$ and its partial derivatives participate in gradient backpropagation.

 Repeat Step 2 for $K^{p}$ times and recalculate $\Delta p_{a}^{j}$.

 Step 3,

 Use input N sampling points $\left( \textbf{x},t+\Delta t \right)^{j}$ to obtain $u_{i,a}^{j}$. $\Delta U_{i,a}^{j}$ can be calculated by Eq. \eqref{eq2.8}. $\rho_{0}$ and $\rho_{a}$ can be calculated by Eq. \eqref{eq2.10}.
 The loss function in the $u_{i}$'s network is defined as follows: